zcapm/zcapm/README.md

 * Type `R CMD INSTALL ZCAPM_0.1.0.tar.gz` or use `install.packages(path_to_the_tar.gz_file, type = "source")` in R.

-2'.
-For a windows user, installation can be done with the help of `devtools`.
+3. For a Windows user,

 ### Example